PeerBoard/wordpress-plugin/readme.txt

 9. White Label Forum.
 Make it a seamless part of your entire brand experience.

 == Changelog ==
+= 0.6.5 - 2021-01-24 =
-= 0.6.4 - 2021-01-24 =
+* Fix: login out from wordpress now leads to peerboard logout = 0.6.4 - 2021-01-24 =
 * Fix: plugin reactivation now uses old community instead of creating new one